 - Target segments at risk of churn: Your survey results may show that a particular segment is particularly at risk of churn.
 With this knowledge, you can focus your efforts on retaining this group of customers.

-Feedback surveys aren’t just for customer retention; they’re also great for customer acquisition.
+Feedback surveys aren't just for customer retention because they're also great for customer acquisition.
 Survey results will inform you of the kinds of potential customers to target, and the existing customers who are willing to help promote your brand.